landrok/yousign-api/README.md

 If you still want to make HTTP calls to check the API responses, this is possible thanks to the low-level calls.

-It provides several an API wrapper and shortcut methods.

 All the API calls are wrapped into an object model.
-All features are implemented, it aims to be a full-featured client.

-All subsequent types (Member, Procedure, File, etc...) are implemented too.
+All features and models are not implemented yet, but feel free to contribute.
+For more information you can see the [Roadmap](#roadmap).

 [See the full documentation](https://yousign-api.readthedocs.io/) or an overview below.